CurveDocs/curve-docs/docs/crvUSD/llamma-explainer.md

 ## **Maximum LTV**

-The loan-to-value (LTV) ratio depends on the number of bands (`N`) and the parameter `A`.
+The loan-to-value (LTV) ratio depends on the number of bands (`N`) and the band width factor (`A`).
 The higher the number of bands, the lower the LTV.
 The maximum LTV can be approximated using the following function:

 $$LTV = \text{100%} - \text{loan_discount} - 100 * \frac{N}{2*A}$$